 - Since the gift doesn’t count as income, it can reduce your annual income level.
 This may help lower your Medicare premiums and decrease the amount of Social Security that is subject to tax.

 - Under the CARES Act, the usual $100k maximum for tax-free rollover from your IRA to charity has been lifted so you can give more through December 31, 2020.

 - Also under the CARES Act, since there is no maximum to the amount you can roll over tax-free from your IRA, if you have been considering making a large testamentary contribution from your IRA, this year may be a once-in-a-lifetime opportunity to make that contribution tax-free during your lifetime.

 The CARES Act expands charitable giving incentives and allows taxpayers who take the standard deduction to make up to $300 of charitable contributions to qualified charities this year.
 You might think that this is a small amount and would not make a difference.
 But what if all of our donors gave “just” $300?
 Such support would have a huge impact on those we serve.

-For those who do itemize their deductions, the new law allows for cash contributions to qualified charities such as Society for Science & the Public to be deducted up to 100% of your adjusted gross income for the 2020 calendar year.
+For those who do itemize their deductions, the new law allows for cash contributions to qualified charities such as Society for Science to be deducted up to 100% of your adjusted gross income for the 2020 calendar year.